 - 1/8 tsp ground black pepper

-- 1 pound wild Alaskan salmon, cut into 3 oz portions
+- 1 pound wild Alaskan salmon cut into 4 oz portions

 - Preheat oven to 425 degrees.
 Line a roasting pan with foil.

-- Melt 3 Tbsp of the ghee in a glass bowl in the microwave.
+- Melt 3 Tbsp of the ghee in a glass bowl in the microwave (no need to melt if using avocado oil).
 Stir in the garlic, sage, 1 Tbsp of the rosemary, and the salt and pepper.